 The directors confirm that to the best of their knowledge the Financial Statements and Reports, taken as a whole, are fair, balanced and understandable and provide the information necessary for shareholders to assess the Company's position, performance, business model and strategy.

 Principal activities

-The Company practices in the field of design and consulting engineering services, architecture, project management and advisory services and other related professional skills.
+The Company practices in the field of design and consulting engineering services, in architecture and in other related professional skills, principally in the United Kingdom.

 General information